emylincon/deadlock_project/README.md

 cd /deadlock_project/2algo/
 ```
 run any of the desired algorithm
-* the speak .py runs only on the brokers
+* the speak .py runs only on the broker with is usually the first MEC
 * the gui.py runs only on a gui not a server
-* the np.py runs on any other node
+* the NS.py runs on any other node

 ###### Clients: